-However, negative emotions can only lead you down a bad road, causing a disappointing outcome and more troubles.
-It will be more beneficial to leave your worries aside and just invest your energy into actual work.
-To be more specific – into finding ways to clean the house or apartment up to standard, as best you can, within the shortest period of time.
+However, negative emotions can only lead you down the wrong road, causing a disappointing outcome and more trouble.
+It will be more beneficial to leave your worries aside and invest your energy into actual work.
+To be more specific, find ways to clean the house or apartment up to standard, as best you can, within the shortest time.

 What’s the point of a rental property inspection?

 So, you don’t have to go overboard with the cleaning and organisation.
 The important thing is to make the place look presentable.
-It is true that some landlords are more demanding but in the majority of cases, only basic care is required.
+Some landlords are indeed more demanding, but in most cases, only primary care is required.
 This could refer to making sure there are no dishes in the sink, no clothes just lying around or piles of laundry, and that the rooms look tidied up.

 How to best prepare for your rental house inspection?

-You probably think that there are a million things to take care of in order to properly prepare for your periodic inspection.
+You probably think that there are a million things to take care of to prepare for your periodic inspection properly.
 Well, you are not far from the truth, but the good news is that you are entitled to at least 7-days notice before your rent inspection takes place.

 We can help you get organised and take full advantage of this time, so everything goes as planned.
 Here is how!